deployEMDS/technical-documentation/tests/participant_onboarding/certification/identity_and_credentials_issuance/test_1_3_1_5/result_edc_vc.md

 **Functional Suitability Quality Metric: 3**

 #### Notes
+- EDC components are plugin-based.
+Support for various verifiable credential formats is possible by implementing a plugin (this applies to both decentralized as well as centralized solutions).
+For example, support for web DID resolution is just a preview of a method that can be created.
+See [docs](https://github.com/eclipse-edc/Publications/blob/main/Identity%20Management/DID_EDC.md).
-EDC is a pluggable ecosystem primarily targeting Java/Kotlin developers.
+- EDC is a pluggable ecosystem primarily targeting Java/Kotlin developers.
 While some extensions are available for plug-and-play, specific use cases may require developers to create their own extensions.